yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 In plain English:

 - an empty list will be converted to an empty tree.
-- a list `(x:xs)` will be converted to the tree where:
+- a list `(x:xs)` will be converted to a tree where:
   - The root is `x`
-  - Its left subtree is the tree created from the list of the remaining element of `xs` which are strictly inferior to `x` and
+  - Its left subtree is the tree created from members of the list `xs` which are strictly inferior to `x` and
-  - the right subtree is the tree created from the elements strictly superior to `x` of the list `xs`.
+  - the right subtree is the tree created from members of the list `xs` which are strictly superior to `x`.

 <div class="codehighlight">
 <code class="haskell">